Considerations and Limitations

 SharePoint also offers Personal Sites for users.
 These sites may be considered as not intended for keeping important company data, which is why it is advised to check if they need to be protected or not.
 Depending on the number of Personal Sites within the organization, exclusion of Personal Sites from backup policies can drastically reduce the time and performance impact during backups.

-• To back up SharePoint Online objects, make sure that a user account has a valid Microsoft 365 license with an enabled SharePoint plan.
+• To back up SharePoint Online and OneDrive objects, make sure that a user account has a valid Microsoft 365 license with a SharePoint Online plan enabled.

 • If a SharePoint item has several versions with identical owshiddenversion values, only the latest version of this item is backed up.
 All the other versions are skipped from processing.